supvadakkeveetil/VBA-challenge/README.md

 # VBA-challenge
-Multiyear Stock Analysis VBA
+Multiyear Stock Analysis
 Calculates the Yearly and Percentage Change of each of the Stocks and Finds the Total Volume for each stock

-This project can help highlight which of the stocks are growing and which of them are declining. .
+This project can help highlight which of the stocks are growing and which of them are declining.

 It can also find the
 -Stock with the Highest increase for the year